rcarver/config/README.md

     $ config-create-cluster production
     $ vim clusters/production.rb
-    # nothing to see here yet.
+    # Nothing to see here yet.
+In the future we can use this file to
+    # configure the production cluster differently than another cluster.

 Check these files into git and push to your remote repository.
 You're now ready to boot a server.

-    $ config-ec2-create-node --blueprint=webserver --cluster=production
+    $ config-ec2-create-node --cluster=production --blueprint=webserver

 Here we've specified the two required parameters: The Blueprint used to configure the server, and the Cluster that the resulting Node will belong to.
-We wait for AWS to provision us a server, and once the server boots it will automatically configure itself and store its information in this git repo.
-Once those commits exist, pull them down.
-Use the `--wait` flag to let Config do that for you.
+We wait for AWS to provision us a server, and once the server boots it will automatically configure itself and store its information in the data repo.

-    $ git pull
-    + clusters/production/[node_id].rb
-    + facts/production_[node_id].json

-Two new files appear.
-One contains our configuration of the Node, at this point its only the Blueprint and Cluster we've configured.
-You can use this file in the future to set Variables used by the blueprint just like a Cluster file.

-    $ cat clusters/production/[node_id].rb
-    cluster   :production
-    blueprint :webserver

-The facts file is contains information gathered by Ohai.

-    $ cat facts/production/[node_id].json
+    $ config-update-database

-    { "ec2": { "instance_id": "i-91923", "ip_address": "127.0.0.1", ... } }
+The database now contains our new node.
+Specifically, it contains the file `nodes/production-webserver-i9999.json` which contains a wealth of information about the server (provided by Ohai).

 ## Testing